harry101491/first-electron/README.md

 # First Electron Application

-A Test Electron Application for learning electron framework.
+An Electorn Application for Learning the features in electron.

 ## Authors